WeegeeNumbuh1/FlightGazer/README.md

 - Can be configured to run automatically inside `tmux`
 - Program state is available in a json file for use elsewhere
 - Robust and hard-to-break
+- Unique tools and fonts that can be used in other projects (don't forget to credit me)
 - Constant development
 - Adequate documentation